-College primed her for an acting career, but it wasn't until she found herself in the tempest of New York City that she truly uncovered her creative voice and artistic identity.
-An activist at heart, in 2015 she was brought on as the Social Media Director for Statera Foundation, a non-profit organization working to bring women* and nonbinary artists into full and equal participation in the arts.
+ARTIVIST College primed me for an acting career, but it wasn't until I found myself in the tempest of New York City that I truly uncovered my creative voice and artistic identity.
+In 2015 I was brought on as the Director of Online Communities for StateraArts, a non-profit organization working to bring women* and nonbinary artists into full and equal participation in the arts.
 I also joined the efforts for prison reform, working at Rikers Prison as an actor-trainer for their crisis intervention training program-- a workshop training their DOC officers and mental health clinicians to access their empathy and de-escalate inmates without the use of force.
 And I served tables in Midtown-- a special kind of hell.

 Want to make some art?
 Use the contact info or form below to get in touch!